 You might ask, “How do you know the advanced revelation that Dr. Ruckman professes are true?”
 Well, let me ask you this question: How do you know God did not show these revelations to him? (p.
 293)

 In the above examples he abandons his principle about checking Ruckman out with the Bible.
+It's apparent he believes Ruckman should be believed by default, even if a particular teaching is not clearly found in the Bible.
 Note another example:

 Therefore, to know if Dr. Ruckman is the person that other slanderers claim, why not pray honestly to God for truth, study all the background about him, visit his church, meet him in person, and see if his description is what Hymers and other really claim it to be? (p.
 123)